I actually can't believe it's the fastest three hours in media.

 Fort Walton Beach, Florida.

-Paul, thank you for your patience, and hello, sir.
+Paul, thank you for your patience and hello, sir.

 Great to speak with you, Rush.

-Uh I don't mind waiting at all.
+I don't mind waiting at all.

 Thank you.

-Um you mentioned at the beginning of the show today that um there's an election in Chicago, and right you are the um mayor election's going to be held where the new his honor is going to be picked.
+You mentioned at the beginning of the show today that there's an election in Chicago, and right you are.

-I'm referring to the Donald.
+I'm referring to the Donald, Mr. Trump.

 Yeah, I saw that.